SORTEE/ecoevorxiv/docs/03_policy.md

 ## Basic Requirements for Paper Submissions {.unnumbered}

-The EcoEvoRxiv server publishes preprints, postprints, reports, and data papers that contribute to the understanding of and advances in Ecology, Evolutionary Biology, Conservation Biology, and related fields.
+The EcoEvoRxiv server hosts preprints, postprints, reports, and data papers that contribute to the understanding of and advances in Ecology, Evolutionary Biology, Conservation Biology, and related fields.

 EcoEvoRxiv welcomes manuscripts based on empirical and simulation data, as well as literature reviews, theory, and opinion, perspective, and comment pieces.
 Empirical and theoretical manuscripts will be assessed by at least one editor, whereas an opinion or review article may be assessed by two or more editors.